cshelton/pyminfunc/README.md

 The code requires `numpy` and `scipy`.

-Additionally, if running Newton's method with cgSolve<0, it requires `ilupp` (for an incomplete Cholesky decomposition).
-And, if using Quasi-Newton, it requires `choldate` (for Cholesky updating and downdating).
+Optionally, requires the following packages:
+- `ilupp` if running Newton's method with cgSolve<0
+- `matplotlib` if display option set to 'excessive'
+- `choldate` if running quasi-Newton

 If you cannot get these packages and don't use with these options, commenting out the corresponding import line will have no bad effects.